livefront/bridge/README.md

 That's it!
 You don't have to change any of your other code.
 If you are using any other `Icepick`-like library, simply swap out the library referred to in the `SavedStateHandler`.

+Note that if you use the [Android-State](https://github.com/evernote/android-state) library as your `SavedStateHandler`, do **not** use the global settings by calling `StateSaver.setEnabledForAllActivitiesAndSupportFragments(this, true)`; failure to omit this will defeat the purpose of using `Bridge` and you will still see `TransactionTooLargeException` in your application.

 <a name="clear"></a>
 ## Clearing Data